 The devil, as the temporary ruler of this evil world (2Corinthians 4:3 - 4, Ephesians 2:2, 6:12), influences what we hear and see, whether it is through radio, television, the Internet or other means.
-He musical talent, which he still retains even though he has rebelled against God, is also used to help deceive humanity.
+His musical talent, which he retains even though he has rebelled against God, is also used to help deceive humanity.

 Satan's twisted talent for music is used to convey messages that are destructive (especially self-destructive), degrading, obscene and anything else that opposes God's way.
 Be careful what you hear or sing.